Lab Equipment, Evidence Handling and Chain of Custody

 Last updated:

-The most technically accomplished laboratory analysis in fire or explosives investigation is worthless if the evidence submitted for analysis was improperly collected, stored in the wrong container, contaminated during transit, or tracked through a chain-of-custody log with gaps.
-Courts across jurisdictions, from the Crown Court in England to the sessions court in a Maharashtra district to the federal district court in Delaware, have suppressed or heavily discounted fire debris and explosive residue findings where the evidentiary chain was broken or the containers showed signs of compromise.
+The most technically accomplished laboratory analysis in fire or explosives investigation is inadmissible if the evidence was improperly collected, stored in the wrong container, contaminated during transit, or tracked through a chain-of-custody record with gaps.

 This topic covers the physical equipment, containment systems, sampling protocols, analytical instrument configurations, and chain-of-custody documentation that govern fire debris and explosive residue evidence from scene collection to the laboratory report.